kyma-project/kyma/docs/05-technical-reference/00-custom-resources/evnt-02-eventingbackend.md

 title: EventingBackend
 ---

-The EventingBackend custom resource definition (CRD) is used to show the current status of the Eventing backend.
-To get the up-to-date CRD and see the output in the YAML format, run this command:
+The `eventingbackends.eventing.kyma-project.io` custom resource definition (CRD) is a detailed description of the kind of data used to manage eventing backends within Kyma.
+To get the up-to-date CRD and show the output in the YAML format, run this command:

 ```shell
 kubectl get crd eventingbackends.eventing.kyma-project.io -o yaml